 Let me offer to you here the ultimate self-care guide.
 This is the self-care guide that should come before any other!
 A self-care guide that should be the foundation of everything you do to take care of yourself or others.

-Are you ready?
+Are you ready for this first step?
 This is big!

 Shocker right?
 (I am being facetious of course!)

-Prayer is the ultimate self-care guide.
+Daily prayer is the ultimate self-care guide.
 It is (or at least should be) the foundation for everything else we do in our lives.

 Prayer is spending time with our Father, not just doing for Him!

 When we spend that time with Him in prayer, we can be filled!
 We can receive the help we need!

 Prayer is the Master Key and the Key to the Master!